Hamza-Mandviwala/OCP4.10.3-install-GCP-UPI/README.md

            <Bastion host Public IP> downloads-openshift-console.apps.hamzacluster.openshift.com alertmanager-main-openshift-monitoring.apps.hamzacluster.openshift.com grafana-openshift-monitoring.apps.hamzacluster.openshift.com prometheus-k8s-openshift-monitoring.apps.hamzacluster.openshift.com thanos-querier-openshift-monitoring.apps.hamzacluster.openshift.com console-openshift-console.apps.hamzacluster.openshift.com oauth-openshift.apps.hamzacluster.openshift.com

-    7. You should now be able to access the OCP console UI through your browser using `https://console-openshift-console.apps.<clustername>.<basedomain>` .
+    7. You should now be able to access the OCP console UI through your browser using `https://console-openshift-console.apps.<clustername>.<basedomain>`.

 Your OpenShift 4.10.3 cluster is now up and running.
-You can login to your UI using the the username of 'kubeadmin' and the password present at `install_dir/auth/kubeadmin-password`
+You can login to your UI using the username of 'kubeadmin' and the password present in `install_dir/auth/kubeadmin-password`